Skip to main content

 HR professionals and recruitment professionals now include flexible working as a company benefit.
 Having a flexi-time policy can help companies attract and retain the best talent, and in turn, can help with employee retention too.

-Outside of enhancing recruitment, other benefits to company culture include increasing motivation among staff members, slashing absence rates, increasing diversity, and reducing overheads.
+Outside of enhancing recruitment, other benefits to company culture include increasing employee engagement, slashing absence rates, increasing diversity, and reducing overheads.

 The end of presenteeism